ndokter/dsmr_parser/README.rst

 Parsing module usage
 --------------------
 The parsing module accepts complete unaltered telegram strings and parses these into a Telegram object.
-This previously was a dictionary, but the Telegram object is mostly compatible.

-Getting full telegrams from a bytestream can be made easier by using the TelegramBuffer helper class.
+Tip: getting full telegrams from a bytestream can be made easier by using the TelegramBuffer helper class.

 .. code-block:: python